You must do this at your staging date

 We have additional information to help you understand your costs.
 You can also contact your pension provider should you require more information.

-If any of your staff fall outside of the above age and earning criteria then you only need to put them into a pension scheme if they ask.
+If your personal care assistant falls outside of the above age and earning criteria then you only need to put them into a pension scheme if they ask.

 More information is available to help you when assessing: